hyperledger-archives/fabric/docs/README.md

 ## Chaincode developer guide:

 - [Setting up the development environment](dev-setup/devenv.md) - when developing and testing chaincode, or an application that leverages the fabric API or SDK, you'll probably want to run the fabric locally on your laptop to test.
-You can use the same set up that Fabric developers use.
+You can use the same setup that Fabric developers use.
 - [Setting Up a Network For Development](dev-setup/devnet-setup.md) - alternately, you can follow these instructions for setting up a local network for chaincode development.
 - [Writing, Building, and Running Chaincode in a Development Environment](API/SandboxSetup.md) - a step-by-step guide to writing and testing chaincode.
 - [Chaincode FAQ](FAQ/chaincode_FAQ.md) - a FAQ for all of your burning questions relating to chaincode.